Mohamed-Elhawary/cinema-universe/README.md

 ![Screenshot](preview_1.png)

 ![Screenshot](preview_3.png)

 ## Demo

 https://user-images.githubusercontent.com/69651552/138542024-937ee1bd-c31c-435b-88ad-0e4435b10ce3.mp4

-## Instructions, Building & Getting Started
+## Instructions, Building & Get Started
     - 1- Fork, clone or download this repository to your local machine.
     - 2- Be sure that you install the [Node.js](https://nodejs.org/en/) environment in your machine.
-    - 3- Open your terminal and Be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file and the website folder.
+    - 3- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file.
     - 4- inside your terminal run these commands:-

         * to install dependencies.